frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 People were hungry.
 They were cold.
 Anyone in their right mind would have wanted to be somewhere else.

 The temptation to desert was very great.
-The mules that brought the provisions sometimes were shot, so the food didn\'t get through.
+The mules that brought the provisions sometimes were shot, so the food didn't get through.

 Every evening, the mules that were there would carry the wounded back to the home lines.
 There was a sergeant who was checking on all the wounded to make sure they were really wounded, because the temptation to desert was very great.